State v private split in students going to Oxbridge

 Mr Laws added: "Some students will be aiming to get a job after college, others will be hoping to win a place at a great university.

-"But all schools and colleges must ensure they deliver for all their students, whatever that student's target."'Work to do'
+"But all schools and colleges must ensure they deliver for all their students, whatever that student's target."

 He said many schools were "excelling", such as Mossbourne Community Academy in London's Hackney, which sent 7% of its pupils to Oxbridge between 2011 and 2012.

 Mr Laws said the school was one of England's "top state performers", adding Hackney was "one of the most deprived areas in the country".